shanecoen/code-institute-portfolio-1/README.md

     * **Social media icons** are located in the footer section of each page to allow for the quick access to the companies Facebook, Twitter, Instagram and YouTube accounts.

-### Additional Testing - Lighthouse:
+### Lighthouse Testing:

 While testing this website, good use was made of Chrome Dev Tools.
 One feature that was used extensivelly was [Lighthouse](https://developers.google.com/web/tools/lighthouse).
-This is a tool that is used to identify and fix common problems that can affect the sites performace, accessibility and user experience.
-It can generate a report (on both mobile and desktop devices) and give a score out of 100 on website perfromace (site loading performace), Accessibility, Best practices (does it conform to industry best practices) and SEO (is the site optimised for search engine result rankings).
+This is a tool that is used to identify and fix common problems that can affect the sites performance, accessibility and user experience.
+It can generate a report (on both mobile and desktop devices) and give a score out of 100 on website performance (site loading performance), Accessibility, Best practices (does it conform to industry best practices) and SEO (is the site optimised for search engine result rankings).
 This was a very useful tool that helped to identify and resolve any bugs present from an early stage.
 The below image shows some of this websites current lighthouse scores with the left side showing colombia.html on a mobile device and the right side showing peru.html on a desktop screen.

 <br>